agrc/gis.utah.gov/_posts/2018-12-19-new-2018-google-imagery.md

 - **ArcGIS Pro** Go to the service’s `Layer Properties -> Cache` tab and select `Clear Cache`.
 You can also clear your entire Pro cache by going to the Pro project's `Options -> Display`, checking `Clear cache`, and selecting `OK`.

-<sup>*</sup>The 2018 NAIP imagery will also be available soon.
+[^1]: The 2018 NAIP imagery will also be available soon.
 This year instead of 1 meter resolution, it will be .6 meter.